Overview of Alaska Taxes

-The table below shows tax rates and average annual payments for all Alaska municipalities that collect property tax.
-It shows the average effective tax rate.
-The effective tax rate is what they actually pay as a percentage of home value, taking into account all exemptions.
+The table below shows tax rates and average annual payments for all Alaska municipalities and boroughs that collect property tax.
+It shows the average effective tax rate, which is what residents will actually pay, taking into account all exemptions.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|